-Tennessee Lawmakers Pass Redistricting Bill to Carve Up State’s Lone Blue District
+Tennessee Gov. Bill Lee Signs Redistricting Bill to Carve Up State’s Lone Blue District

 Published: 5/7/2026, 5:28:18 PM EDT

-NASHVILLE, Tenn.—The Tennessee legislature passed a bill on May 7 that would redistrict the state’s U.S. congressional map to break up the state’s only Democratic district ahead of the midterms.
+The legislation will redistrict and break up the state’s only current Democratic district ahead of the midterms.

-The legislation passed the state Senate 25–5 after it passed the state House 64–25 with three voting “present.”
+Lee signed the legislation hours after it passed the state House 64–25, with three voting “present,” and the state Senate 25–5.

-The proposal, which passed the Republican-led state House and Senate on Thursday, splits the Democratic stronghold of Memphis into three U.S. congressional seats, up from one, currently held by Rep. Steve Cohen (D-Tenn.).
+The proposal splits the Democratic stronghold of Memphis into three U.S. congressional seats, up from one, currently held by Rep. Steve Cohen (D-Tenn.).

-If the bill becomes law, all of Tennessee’s nine congressional districts would likely lean Republican, which could eliminate the only Democratic voice representing the Volunteer State in the midterms.
+All of Tennessee’s nine congressional districts will now likely lean Republican, so the only Democratic voice representing the Volunteer State could be voted out in the midterms.

-Cohen—who currently represents District 9 covering parts of Shelby County, including the city of Memphis, and Tipton County— called redistricting efforts “a blatant, corrupt power grab that would destroy the Black community's and our entire city's voice,” in a May 6 post on X.
+Cohen—who currently represents District 9, covering parts of Shelby County including the city of Memphis, and Tipton County— called redistricting efforts “a blatant, corrupt power grab that would destroy the Black community's and [the] entire city's voice,” in a May 6 post on X.

-State Democrats said the attempt to redistrict the state was racist and illegal after Republican Gov. Bill Lee had ordered the Tennessee General Assembly to review the state’s congressional map on May 1.
+State Democrats said the attempt to redistrict the state was racist and illegal after Lee, a Republican, had ordered the Tennessee General Assembly to review the state’s congressional map on May 1.

-The order followed a landmark Supreme Court decision about the Voting Rights Act (VRA) in April.
+The order followed a landmark Supreme Court decision about the Voting Rights Act in April.

-State Rep. Jason Powell, a Democrat, said that Tennessee code allows redistricting only every 10 years, and that the attempt to redraw the map was against the law.
+State Rep. Jason Powell, a Democrat, said Tennessee code allows redistricting only every 10 years and that the attempt to redraw the map was against the law.

-“We ought to rename our state Washington, Tennessee, because we are here doing the work of D.C., we might as well rename the state capitol the White House,” Powell said on the House floor on Thursday.
+“We ought to rename our state Washington, Tennessee, because we are here doing the work of D.C.; we might as well rename the state capitol the White House,” Powell said on the House floor on May 7.

-Tennessee Republicans unveiled a new congressional map during a special session aimed at redistricting the state on May 6.
-(Courtesy: Tennessee General Assembly)
+Tennessee Republicans unveiled a new congressional map during a special session aimed at redistricting the state, on May 6, 2026.
+(Courtesy of Tennessee General Assembly)

-Tennessee Republicans unveiled a new congressional map during a special session aimed at redistricting the state on May 6.
-Courtesy: Tennessee General Assembly
+Tennessee Republicans unveiled a new congressional map during a special session aimed at redistricting the state, on May 6, 2026.
+Courtesy of Tennessee General Assembly

 State Rep. Gloria Johnson, a Democrat, called the special session “a white power rally and a white power grab.”

-State Rep. Justin Jones, also a Democrat, handed state Rep. William Lamberth, a Republican, the Confederate flag and accused him of trying to bring Tennessee “back to the Confederacy.”
+State Rep. Justin Jones, a Democrat, handed state Rep. William Lamberth, a Republican, a Confederate flag and accused him of trying to bring Tennessee “back to the Confederacy.”

 State House Speaker Cameron Sexton, a Republican, said the redistricting was based on population numbers and not designed to split voters in a black-majority district into three other districts.